kellymdev/fitbit-analysis/README.md

 ![Sleep Graph](sleep-graph.png)

 ## Technical Details
 Written in Ruby on Rails.
-The D3 Javascript library is used render the graphs.
+The d3.js Javascript library is used to render the graphs.